williaz/TechRefresher/AWS.md

 ####  Quick
 - Subnet: 1 AZ, 5 IP reserved
+  - By default, instacne launched in nondefault subnets don't have the IPv4 , and default subnets have
+- EC2 can't access Internet
+  - Does it have an EIP or public IP address?
+  - Is the route table properly configured?
 - NACL: apply ASAP from lowest rule num to high
+- cannot VPC peering:
+  - Overlapping CIDR Blocks
+  - Transitive Peering
+  - Edge to Edge Routing Through a Gateway or Private Connection
 - NI: Attach: hot(running), warm(stopped), cold(during launch)
 - private connectivity: hardware/software VPN, AWS direct conect, CloudHub(multi-sites), small Bastion